 xCT is an important oncology target for multiple cancer types

-AgilVax is developing a monoclonal antibody-based therapy (xCT-mAb) to target cancers that overexpress xCT. xCT-mAb was developed following the identification and characterization of antibodies produced from immunization with a virus-like particle (VLP) expressing a specific region of the xCT antiporter.
+AgilVax is developing antibody-based therapies to target cancers that overexpress xCT.
+A monoclonal antibody (xCT-mAb) was developed following the identification and characterization of antibodies produced from immunization with a virus-like particle (VLP) expressing a specific region of the xCT antiporter.

-In preclinical testing xCT-mAb has demonstrated great promise as a potential therapeutic candidate. xCT-mAb has been show to repeatably and significantly inhibit spheroid adhesion/spreading, reduce the uptake of cystine and increase intracellular reactive oxygen species, which is indicative of xCT inhibition.
-In preclinical in vivo models, xCT-mAb was able to reduce primary tumor formation and the number of lung metastases.
-The reduction in tumor formation and lung metastases was improved when xCT-mAb was combined with chemotherapy.
+In preclinical testing, xCT-mAb has demonstrated great promise as a potential therapeutic candidate. xCT-mAb has been show to significantly inhibit tumor cell adhesion/spreading, reduce the uptake of cystine and increase intracellular reactive oxygen species, which is indicative of xCT inhibition.
+Additionally, xCT-mAb demonstrates specific and high affinity binding and internalization to xCT positive tumors making it an ideal targeting mechanism to deliver a toxic payload via an antibody drug conjugate (xCT-mAb-ADC).
+In preclinical in vivo models, xCT-mAb-ADC was able to reduce primary tumor growth and increase survival.